KatherLab/BrainTrain/README.md

 ### Image Files

+(If you have DCMs, run preprocessing.py to get npy tensors first.)
 After preprocessing:
 - **Format:** NumPy arrays saved as `.npy` files
 - **Shape:** `(96, 96, 96)` for 3D MRI volumes